This guide explains how to use the Mullvad VPN app and all of its features.

 If you're worried about being unsecure during those times when you forget to start the app, then use this setting.

-Tunnel protocol (Linux and macOS only)
+Tunnel protocol (desktop only)

 Choose which VPN protocol you'd like your connection to use.
 The default setting is Automatic which currently always selects OpenVPN, but you can also specify WireGuard.

-OpenVPN transport protocol
+OpenVPN transport protocol (desktop only)

 The default setting is Automatic, but you can also choose TCP or UDP.